Haffif/sast-semgrep/README.md

 # Example Use
 ---
+Before start, you can try with example vulnerability app[https://github.com/djadmin/vulnerable-app].
+Download it and try this program!

 After installing all the required dependencies, the next step is to run the program using the following command:
 ```
 python3 main.py vulnerable-app report_dir
 ```
 The program will analyze the specified directory for vulnerabilities.
-In the example below, I will scan the vulnerable-app folder and generate a report in PDF format.
+In the example below, I will scan the vulnerable-app folder and generate a report in PDF format. <br><br>
 <img src="image/example.jpg" alt="example test" width="300" height="200">

 # Core Code